pgsleepy/ultimatexr.io-1/content/docs/guides/tools-menu.md

 Avatars are the visual representation of users in virtual reality.
 The Avatar menu enables users to incorporate a fully functional built-in avatar into the scene.
 These built-in avatars can be used directly or serve as parent prefabs to create custom variants.
 Creating a prefab variant offers the advantage of inheriting all the functionalities of the parent while allowing users to customize the graphical appearance and add new components as needed.
-More information about avatars can be found in the Avatars guide. [link to documentation]
+More information about avatars can be found in the [Avatars guide](/docs/avatars/overview).

 ## The Networking menu